-20. The proposed subproject package GWSP2 is not listed in the EIA Notification of 2006 "Schedule of Projects Requiring Prior Environmental Clearance" thus EC is not required.
+19. The proposed subproject is not listed in the EIA Notification of 2006 "Schedule of Projects Requiring Prior Environmental Clearance".
+Thus, environmental clearance is not required.

-21. Water (Prevention and Control of Pollution) Act of 1974, Rules of 1975, and amendments.
-Control of water pollution is achieved through administering conditions imposed in consent issued under provision of the Water (Prevention and Control of Pollution) Act, 1974.
-These conditions regulate the quality and quantity of effluent, the location of discharge and the frequency of monitoring of effluents.
-Any component of the Project having potential to generate sewage or trade effluent will come under the purview of this Act, its rules and amendments.
-Such projects have to obtain Consent to Establish (CTE) under Section 25/26 of the Act from State Pollution Control Board (SPCB) before starting implementation and Consent to Operate (CTO) before commissioning.
-The Water Act also requires the occupier of such subprojects to take measures for abating the possible pollution of receiving water bodies.
+20. Water (Prevention and Control of Pollution) Act of 1974, Rules of 1975, and amendments.
+This Act covers any component of the subprojects having the potential to generate sewage or trade effluent.
+Under Section 25 of the Act, such subprojects have to obtain from State Pollution Control Board (SPCB) (i) Consent for Establishment (CFE) before starting implementation, and (ii) Consent for Operation (CFO) before commissioning the facility.
+The Water Act also requires the occupier of such subprojects to adopt measures for abating any possible pollution of receiving water bodies.
+The following types of projects require CFE and CFO from SPCB: